biosustain/cameo/docs/01-quick-start.rst

 Metabolites are accessible through `model.metabolites`.
-For example, D-glucose in the cytosolic compartment.
+For example, D-glucose in the cytosol compartment.

 .. code:: ipython3